 What do you like to do outside of work?

 Outside of work, I am involved with a number of research projects involving zoo and aquatic species.
 I enjoy international eco-travel, soccer and have a soft spot for yellow Labradors, Chihuahuas and horses.
 My immediate family, including my nieces and nephews, reside in Florida where I travel several times each year.

 We scheduled an appointment with Dr. Trevor Gerlach.
 Our dog was diagnosed with heart enlargement from our vet and we wanted to take him to a veterinary cardiologist for an examination.
 They suggested doing an echo and Xrays on him during his appointment to better diagnose his condition.
-Dr. Gerlach and his nurse were very personable and took the time to go over test results and treatment plan moving forward.
+Dr. Gerlach and his technician were very personable and took the time to go over test results and treatment plan moving forward.
 We started him on medication that day and have noticed that he is acting like his usual goofy self.
 Our expectations were met and glad we went to VSC.
 We will be following up in three months!

 My dog was beginning to experience heart failure.
 You were notified by my vet that we were on the way there.
 When we arrived, we were met by someone from the ER and he was taken back immediately.
 The treatment administered was effective and he improved overnight.
 I was able to take him home 24 hours later.
 He is doing well and is tolerating his medications without any obvious negative side effects.
 Dr. Gerlach spent a fair amount of time with us prior to his release and explained what happened and what treatments were administered, and how I should follow up at home.